Arthur Sullivan memorial in Embankment Gardens | A racy tribute to a legendary composer

 The story behind this racy sculpture in Embankment Gardens and the man who inspired it.

 Sitting on reclaimed land on what used to be the River Thames stands Victoria Embankment Gardens.
 It’s a small pocket of greenery in the West End just a stone’s throw from the waterways located beside Embankment tube station.
 For many workers and tourists, it’s a nice place to have lunch, but it is often passed by.
 As well as playing host to a café and summer lunchtime concerts, the Gardens also feature a collection of monuments to the great and good.

 Lambeth-born and Chelsea-raised Sullivan is widely recognised as one of the greatest English composers.
 Although best known for his operatic collaborations with Gilbert, he also wrote many operas, orchestral works, ballets, plays and hymns, among other musical compositions alone.
 Among his work with Gilbert included HMS Pinafore, Patience and The Pirates Of Penzance.
-Following an incredibly successful career and a knighthood in 1883, Sullivan died at his London flat of heart failure on November 1900, aged 58.
-Despite his wishes to buried with his parents and brother at Brompton Cemetary, Queen Victoria ordered he was to be laid to rest at St Paul’s Cathedral.
+Following an incredibly successful career and a knighthood in 1883, Sullivan died at his London flat of heart failure in November 1900, aged 58.
+Despite his wishes to buried with his parents and brother at Brompton Cemetery, Queen Victoria (1819-1901) ordered he be laid to rest at St Paul’s Cathedral.

-- Victoria Embankment Gardens, entrances on Villiers Street, Savoy Place or Victoria Embankment.
-London WC2R.
-Nearest tube: Embankment.
+- Victoria Embankment Gardens, entrances on Villiers Street, Savoy Place or Victoria Embankment, Westminster, WC2R.
+Nearest stations: Embankment or Charing Cross.
 For more information and opening times, visit the Westminster City Council website.

 To read Metro Girl’s other London history blog posts, click here.